50 Stunning Upcycled Looks: The REDRESS Design Award

 Redress, a pioneering environmental NGO, recently announced the winners of the world’s largest sustainable fashion competition.
-The EcoChic Design Award 2017, sponsored by Create HK, drew applications from 46 countries, culminating in a runway finale at Hong Kong Fashion Week’s CENTRESTAGE.
+The Redress Design Award, sponsored by Create HK, drew applications from 46 countries, culminating in a runway finale at Hong Kong Fashion Week’s CENTRESTAGE.
 This followed a week-long intensive design exploration to prove there are already exciting solutions to change the face of fashion – one of the world’s most wasteful industries.

 Fierce aesthetic and innovative techniques applied to a range of unusual and sometimes surprising materials combined to impress the distinguished judges and dazzle 600 of the region’s most influential industry players and VIP onlookers.
 All collections were made from textile waste, ranging from bridal wear off-cuts combined with military uniforms to abandoned umbrellas and damaged yarns.
 British designer Kate Morris won first prize for her colorful zero-waste knitwear line demonstrating the power of the circular economy, where nothing goes to waste.